szweibel/workshops/how-to-use-dhrift.md

 ### Overview

 DHRIFT is designed with a learner-focused pedagogical philosophy that emphasizes accessibility, interactivity, and engagement.
-The platform is built to be inclusive and welcoming to learners of all backgrounds and skill levels, from beginners to experts.
+The platform is built to be inclusive and welcoming to learners of all backgrounds and skill levels, from beginners to more advanced users.

 DHRIFT has been developed in conversation with an extensive community of DH graduate students, faculty, administrators, librarians, curators, and independent scholars, and our advisory board is drawn from a cross section of DH practitioners at institutional types such as community colleges, liberal arts colleges, regional colleges, and Historically Black Colleges and Universities (HBCUs).